Research

 Research Areas

-I am best described as a communication scientist drawing from approaches in political science, sociology, and media studies.
+I am best described as a communication scientist drawing from approaches in political science, sociology, and AI.

-My first major area of interest within this (with various co-authors) is how artificial intelligence reshapes the mechanisms of news production and distribution, and with what effects for publishers, audiences, and the structure of the public arena.
+My first major area of interest within this is how artificial intelligence reshapes the mechanisms of information and news production and distribution, and with what effects for (news) publishers, audiences, and the structure of the information environment.
+I am particularly curious how AI systems and their use (e.g. on their own, but also on platforms, in search, or by news organisations) shape public and political discourse and informedness.

-A second major area is what I term the developing political economy of AI and news: the role major technology companies play in the development, deployment, and provision of AI on communication infrastructures.
+A second major area is what I term the developing political economy of AI and news: the role (major) technology companies play in the development, deployment, and provision of AI on communication and information infrastructures, including for the purposes covered by point 1.
+I am curious about approaches to AI governance in this context, and questions about the long-term reshaping of our epistemic environment.

-As of late, and tying the above together, I have become increasingly interested in the role AI – and AI in communication and news – plays for democracy.
+As of late, and tying the above together, I have become increasingly interested in the role AI – and AI in communication and information, as well as news – plays for democracy.
+A focus here has been on the effects of generative AI on misinformation and the role of AI in questions of epistemic security.

 Collaborators

 One of the joys of academic work is collaborating with others.
-I have had the great luck of working with a number of wonderful scholars, journalists, and other practitioners listed here alphabetically (if I missed you, please reach out.
-Ongoing collaborations are not yet included):
+I have had the great luck of working with a number of wonderful scholars, technologists, journalists, and other practitioners listed here alphabetically (if I missed you, please reach out.
+Ongoing collaborations are not yet included.
+Affiliations are up-to-date for the time of our last collaboration):

 Integrity Statement

-My research and doctoral work has been supported by the Leverhulme Trust, the OII-Dieter Schwarz Foundation award, Columbia University’s Tow Center for Digital Journalism, the Minderoo-Oxford AI Governance Challenge Fund, and the Balliol Interdisciplinary Institute.
+My research and doctoral work has been supported by the Leverhulme Trust, the OII-Dieter Schwarz Foundation award, Columbia University’s Tow Center for Digital Journalism, the Minderoo-Oxford AI Governance Challenge Fund, the Knight First Amendment Institute at Colubmbia University, and the Balliol Interdisciplinary Institute.
 In the past I have also worked as a research assistant or researcher on projects supported by the Deutsche Telekom Foundation, European Broadcasting Union, European Journalism Observatory, Google News Initiative, Facebook Journalism Innovation Project, IPPI/Heinrich Böll Foundation, and the Nuffield Foundation.

-I have engaged in unpaid consultations with several organisations including the Konrad-Adenauer-Foundation, the UK House of Lords and House of Commons, IMPRESS, the United Nations, TUM School of Management, Goethe-University Frankfurt, the Tow Center at Columbia University, the BBC, the Daily Telegraph, Meta, The Guardian, and the Associated Press.
-I have recently engaged in paid consultations and/or given paid talks at the John D. and Catherine T. MacArthur Foundation, the International Press Institute, the IFM Cologne, dfv media and the Online News Association.
+I have engaged in paid and unpaid consultations with several organisations including the Konrad-Adenauer-Foundation, the UK House of Lords and House of Commons, IMPRESS, the United Nations, TUM School of Management, Goethe-University Frankfurt, the Tow Center at Columbia University, the BBC, Axel Springer, the Financial Times, the Daily Telegraph, Meta, The Guardian, the Associated Press, and the Australian Department of the Prime Minister and Cabinet.
+I have recently engaged in paid consultations and/or given paid talks at the John D. and Catherine T. MacArthur Foundation, the International Press Institute, the IFM Cologne, dfv media, the Online News Association, Aspen Digital, DNPA India, and the European External Action Service (EEAS).

 I sat on the AI and Local News Steering Committee of Partnership on AI, which is funded from philanthropy and corporate entities and for which I received an honorarium.
 In 2023, I participated in an expert survey run by YouTube for which I received an honorarium.
 I sit on the Advisory Committee of the Center for News, Technology & Innovation.
+I sit on the Advisory Board of OpenMind.
 My current work at the Reuters Institute is funded by the Thomson Reuters Foundation and Reuters News Agency.
-I conduct my research in line with the University of Oxford's academic integrity code of practice.
+I conduct my research in line with the University of Oxford’s academic integrity code of practice.